sip16715/Bachelorarbeit-Conformal-Prediction-/README.md

-The commentary is supported by jetbrain ai assiatent.
+The commentary and cleanup of the code is supported by jetbrain ai assiatent.